onedesign/generator-one-base/README.md

 This is a set of generators based on [yeoman-generator][yeoman-url] to aid in setting up commonly-used dependencies and application structure for One Design Company projects.

-The generator is made up of sub generators:
-  - `app` — Generates the app structure for one of the following:
-    - Craft 3
+## Generators

+There are many types of generators which can reference other generators.
+For example, a `craft` generator may compose a Craft project with `eslint`, `husky`, `style`, `scripts`, `gulp`, and `router`.

+### Platforms

-    - Craft 2
+- `one-base:craft` - generates a basic Craft 2 or Craft 3 app
-    - Static
+- `one-base:static` - generates a simple front end app with no back end
+- `one-base:rails` - generates a Ruby on Rails app

+### Front End

+- `one-base:style` - installs common ODC style modules and dependencies and sets up a main.css
+- `one-base:scripts` - creates the ODC javascripts structure and sets up an example main.js
+- `one-base:router` - installs the one-router and sets up example templates
+- `one-base:gulp` - installs a gulp build configuration
+- `one-base:blendid` - installs a blendid build configuration

+### Development Tools

-  - `git` — Initializes a git repo and sets up hooks and Github templates
+- `one-base:git` - initializes a git repo and installs hooks and Github templates
-  - `styles` — Adds style dendencies like `suzy`, `one-sass-toolkit`, and other foundational styles
+- `one-base:husky` - installs the javascript/JSON prettifier and ODC husky config
+- `one-base:eslint` - installs the ODC rules and rc files for auto-linting javascript
+- `one-base:rubocop` - installs the ODC rules for Ruby projects

 ## Installation